 Use a priority matrix to figure out which goals to focus on.
 Start with the goals that are the easiest to achieve and have the highest likely impact.
 That ensures you allocate your resources effectively.

 Knowing your goal sets the stage for creating more effective customer journey maps.

-Defining your target audience is important because it helps you pinpoint who exactly your marketing team will be communicating to.
+Understanding your target audience is important because it helps you pinpoint who exactly your target customers are.